Anxiety

 • Anxiolytics.
 Buspirone is a common anxiolytic.

 An anxiety disorder is like any other health problem that requires treatment.
-You can’t will it away.
+You can’t throw it away.
 It’s not a matter of self-discipline or attitude.
 Researchers have made a lot of progress in the last few decades in treating mental health conditions.

-Coping with Anxiety:
+Coping with Anxiety

 You can’t prevent anxiety disorders.
 But you can take steps to control or reduce your symptoms: